emmajanedrews/base-template/_posts/2013-06-28-northern-virginia-market-update-june-2013.md

 youtube_alternate_image:
 youtube_code: NRZCdZFMmF4
 ---

-{% include youtube.html %}
-The housing market in the Washington D.C. area and Northern Virginia has been booming!
+{% include youtube.html %}The housing market in the Washington D.C. area and Northern Virginia has been booming!

 According to an article published by the Real Estate Business Intelligence, the median sale price today is over $30,000 higher than it was in May of 2012.
 Low inventory and a demand for homes have continued to put pressure on prices raising the median sales price in most of the DC metro area.